Shopify vs Amazon: Which Platform Should UK Fashion Brands Choose?

 Should a UK clothing startup launch on Shopify or Amazon first?

 Shopify first.
-A clothing startup’s commercial proposition is almost always brand-led — the design, identity, and story are what differentiate it from generic alternatives.
-Amazon’s structural constraints make it extremely difficult to communicate brand identity effectively.
+A clothing startup’s commercial proposition is almost always brand-led, and Amazon’s structural constraints make it extremely difficult to communicate brand identity effectively.
 Launch on Shopify, establish the brand identity and customer base, then evaluate Amazon as a secondary demand-capture channel with Brand Registry protection in place.

 How much does it cost to sell clothing on Amazon UK?